Fresh Fish Tacos are absolutely the best.

 - In another bowl, combine Potato Starch, Flour and all spices.

-- Using tongs, coat chicken with egg mixture and then into Flour mixture, making sure pieces are completely coated.
+- Using tongs, coat fish with egg mixture and then into Flour mixture, making sure pieces are completely coated.
 Shake off excess flour.

 - Place Fish Strips into refrigerator for 30 minutes to completely chill.